 How does the procedure work?

 There are several steps to getting a dental implant, which we will explain here.
-However, the best way to learn more about this procedure and determine if implants will work well for you is to give Dr. Wilhelm a call at 651-227-2427 or contact us by email.
+However, the best way to learn more about dental implant procedure and to determine if implants will work well for you is to give Dr. Wilhelm a call at 651-227-2427 or contact us by email.